lifinance/widget/examples/create-react-app/README.md

 > We are using a mix of `react-app-rewired`, `customize-cra` and `@babel/plugin-syntax-import-assertions`
 > dev dependencies to get the Widget to work in Create React App.
 Take a look at the scripts in the
 > package.json, the contents of the config-overrides.js file and the addition of the .babelrc file to understand the
-> changes that are needed
+> changes that are needed.
 >
 > If you are currently maintaining a CRA project it might be worth considering migrating to a better supported build tool like [Vite](https://vitejs.dev/).